bmc/pwguard/README.md

 If you prefer to use Apache, you're on your own (though I'll gladly add Apache instructions here, if someone works through the details and sends me the information).

+### Upgrading

+Upgrading PWGuard is easy enough.

+* Use `git pull` to pull down the latest code.
+* Run `./activator clean dist` to rebuild the distribution.
+* Copy the resulting tarball to the production directory.
+* Remove the existing unpacked code (or move it out of the way).
+* Unpack the new code.
+* Apply any configuration changes.
+(See the CHANGELOG.)
+* Restart the application.
+If you're using `supervisord`, it should be sufficient to kill the `java` process; `supervisord` should automatically restart it.
+Otherwise, you'll have to do the work manually.

 ## Disclaimers